JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 We use the script

-   * GEBCO_PROCESS/EXPAND_AMM15_CUBE.p
+   * GEBCO_PROCESS/EXPAND_AMM15_CUBE.py

 to interpolate the GEBCO data onto the expanded AMM15 grid.

-It takes as input the pat to the AMM15 rotated CS file, the path to the GEBCO cube and the GEBCO mask file (TID).
+It takes as input the path to the AMM15 rotated CS file, the path to the GEBCO cube and the GEBCO mask file (TID).
 It also takes as an argument the path to where to store the resultant
 interpolated files.